• Skip to primary navigation

 Policy implications of this research

-The results will enable us to provide detailed policy recommendations for ongoing and new programmes to combat youth unemployment and support MSME development in Togo and in the region.
-This work programme will also inform gender sensitive active labour market and enterprise development policies.
-The cost-benefit analysis of youth employment programme will guide policy makers to expand the most effective interventions, discontinue costly ineffective programmes and maximize the impact of limited government resources.
-By knowing which types of interventions are most effective for increasing women’s integration into the labour force and improving their earnings, the results will help better target programmes and design policies that work toward closing the gender gap.
-The Government of Togo has expressed a commitment to maximising the impact of their policies through a solution-oriented policy approach and is waiting for the results of the impact evaluation to implement the second phase of the interventions.
+The results enable us to provide detailed policy recommendations for ongoing and new programmes to combat youth unemployment and support MSME development in Togo and in the region.
+This work programme also informs gender sensitive active labour market and enterprise development policies.
+By knowing which types of interventions are most effective for increasing women’s integration into the labour force and improving their earnings, the results help better target programmes and design policies that work toward closing the gender gap.
+The Government of Togo has expressed a commitment to maximising the impact of their policies through a solution-oriented policy approach.

 Project Overview